• Skip to primary navigation

 • 1 Large onion chopped

-• 2 tablespoon iru optional see note 2 below
+• 2 Tbsp iru optional see note 2 below

 • 2 habanero peppers blended with the tomatoes and bell peppers